 ANT-MAN AND THE WASP: QUANTUMANIA opens exclusively in movie theatres on February 17, 2023.

-This trailer sets up the core idea of the movie — that Scott Lang (Paul Rudd), his daughter Cassie (Kathryn Newton), Hope van Dyne (Evangeline Lilly), Hank Pym (Michael Douglas), and Janet van Dyne (Michelle Pfeiffer) are sucked into the Quantum Realm after Cassie uses a bit of technology to broadcast a signal into that mysterious area.
+The third ANT-MAN movie kicks into gear when Scott Lang (Paul Rudd), his daughter Cassie (Kathryn Newton), Hope van Dyne (Evangeline Lilly), Hank Pym (Michael Douglas), and Janet van Dyne (Michelle Pfeiffer) are sucked into the Quantum Realm after Cassie uses a bit of technology to broadcast a signal into that mysterious area.
 There, they meet Bill Murray (more on that in a moment) and, more importantly, the ominous Kang the Conquerer.

-Honestly, we're still digging through back issues of old Marvel Comics to see if we can identify all those characters who seem to populate one area of the Quantum Realm.
+Honestly, we're still digging through back issues of old Marvel Comics to see if we can identify all the characters who seem to populate one area of the Quantum Realm.
 More were seen in the first main trailer for the movie than in the new one, but there are still several mysteries.

 Certainly the biggest character in the trailer is the full villainous form of Kang the Conquerer.
-He was seen in a different version in the "Loki" TV series.
-That version was less overtly evil, though he did not seem like anyone you want to mess with.
+The "Loki" TV series version was less overtly evil, though he did not seem like anyone you want to mess with.
 Here he is presented as the Big Bad he has often been in comic books — complete with his classic mask.

 MODOK is one of the Marvel characters who is so silly that he loops all the way around the end of the spectrum and becomes cool again.
 His name is actually an acronym for Mental Organism Designed Only for Killing.
 Yes, that's right.
 He's also basically a giant head on a flying platform/helmet/thing.
 And just as you would if your name was Mental Organism Designed Only for Killing, he scowls a lot.